Honey Oat Bread (Bread Baker's Favorite!)

 Notes

 *Note about oat flour: Oat flour can be found in most grocery stores in the specialty baking section or purchased online.
 If you are milling oat flour at home, here's how to do it!
 To make milled oat flour for this recipe, process ⅔ cup of oats through your mill.
-For a more rustic flour blend, use a food processor or high speed blender.
+For a more rustic flour blend, use a food processor or high speed blender or leave the oats whole.

 Nutrition